What is an Osprey Ambassador?

 Role of an Osprey Ambassador

-‘Osprey Ambassadors’ will be issued with special badges and information books, and we would hope they would be allowed to act as hosts and hostesses when members of the Osprey Project Education Team visit the school for a presentation or for any other school osprey event such as the 2016 Osprey Festival.
+‘Osprey Ambassadors’ are issued with special badges and information books, and act as hosts and hostesses when members of the Osprey Project Education Team visit the school for a presentation or for any other school osprey event.

-Similarly, if the school visits the Lyndon Nature Reserve during the Summer Term, we would expect the ambassadors to assist with the planning and running of the visit.
+Similarly, if the school visits Lyndon nature reserve, Rutland Water during the Summer Term, we would expect the ambassadors to assist with the planning and running of the visit.
 At the end of their period of office, ambassadors will assist in the training of their successors.
+Ambassadors pass on the latest news to their school.
+We provide newsletters, presentations and other information to help them with this important job.
+Ambassadors can attend Ambassadors’ Osprey Club, held from April to September, at Lyndon nature reserve.

 Are you interested?

-Schools will have their own ideas on the running of this scheme, and we are anxious to hear them.
-As a first step, could you please let us know your initial reaction via a quick e-mail or ‘phone call to me?
+Schools will have their own ideas on the running of this scheme, and we are eager to hear them.
+As a first step, could you please let us know your initial reaction via a quick e-mail or phone call?
 We really do wish to extend our growing links with as many schools as possible, and feel this is an ideal opportunity for students to take an exciting step towards a closer involvement with these magnificent birds in our locality.
-I should add finally that there are no charges to the school.
+We should add finally that there are no charges to the school.

-We will have the special ‘child friendly’ binoculars and high quality telescopes for them to use.
+We will have special ‘child-friendly’ binoculars and high quality telescopes for them to use.
 We will also have the latest news prepared as a PowerPoint presentation which can be loaded onto the Ambassadors’ memory sticks ready for them to take back to their school.

 Details for Parents and teachers